kristopolous/BOOTSTRA.386/README.md

 <q>
 <b>Why weren't they squares?</b>
 The monitors themselves were 4:3.
 Across this was 640 pixels and top to bottom it was 200.
 Pretend you had a 15 inch monitor.
 This means that the hypotenuese is 15 inches.
-We can use the pythagorean theorem here:
+We can use the Pythagorean theorem here:

     (4x)^2 + (3x)^2 = 15^2 ... x = 3